keys icon

 Your home may be repossessed if you do not keep up repayments on your mortgage.

-There are several issues to be aware of when buying a home with a non-traditional construction:
+There are several things you’ll need to pay extra attention to when buying a home of non-traditional construction.
+These include:

-• Maintenance – Non-standard constructions are often plagued by the need for increased maintenance costs.
-The maintenance history of such a property can be a key indicator of what problems you can expect in the future.
-While it would be wise to make sure you have a full and comprehensive record of all maintenance, this does not preclude the idea that fresh issues could pop up at any time.
+• Maintenance.
+Non-standard properties often have drastically increased maintenance costs, particularly those of pre-cast reinforced concrete (PRC), listed buildings or those made of more traditional materials such as cob or clay.
+The maintenance history of such a property can be a key indicator of what problems you can expect in the future, though while it would be wise to make sure you have a full and comprehensive record of all maintenance, this does not preclude the risk that fresh issues could pop up at any time.

-• Future demand and later sale – Usually, when you find a new property you love, the idea of selling it again is the last thing on your mind.
-However, with non-standard construction properties, you’d be well-advised to think very carefully about how easy it will be to sell up if and when you want to.
-So before you make an offer on that old cold-war era nuclear bunker you think will make a quirky family home, just give some thought as to how easy it might be to sell such a place further down the road.
+• Future demand and later sale.
+Usually, when you find a new property you love, the idea of selling it again is the last thing on your mind.
+However, with non-standard construction properties, you’d be well-advised to think very carefully about how easy it will be to sell if and when you want to.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.